 Some lenders are able to offer small loans for Centrelink customers, depending on the payment type received.
 Typically, a lender would want to see consistent earnings over at least three months.
 Usually, temporary payments such as Newstart are not accepted by lenders.

-You can get a loan on Centrelink.
+You may be able to get a loan on Centrelink.
 Some lenders may be able to offer a loan to Centrelink recipients, depending on their individual circumstances.
 Centrelink is also able to offer eligible applicants a Centrelink Cash Advance, in some scenarios.

 The whole motive of Centrelink is to provide people with Commonwealth services, aimed at helping Australians become self-sufficient and supporting those in need.
 A part of this is providing cash advances to eligible individuals.